Kehrlann/spring-security-authorization/slides/slides.md

 &nbsp;

-**Separation of concerns**: avoid security-related in your domain code
+**Separation of concerns**: avoid security-related code in your domain code

 ---